 If you notice leaf rolling on your garden or landscape plants, take a closer look to see if you can figure out what is causing this change.
-Knowing the cause helps you find a solution that allows your plants stay healthy and productive.
+Knowing the cause helps you find a solution that helps your plants stay healthy and productive.

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
-These are not weeds.
-Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!

 All